NethServer/docs/administrator-manual/en/pop3_proxy.rst

 It's possible to selectively activate the following controls:

 * antivirus: messages containing virus are rejected and a notification email is sent to the user
-* spam: messages will be marked with the appropriate anti-spam scores
+* spam: messages will be marked with the appropriate antispam scores

 POP3s